Martha Crone begins her 23rd year as Garden Curator in the 49th year of the Garden.

 Membership at the time was 200.
 It was voted to give $500 to the Board of Park Commissioners to assist in maintenance of the Wild Flower Garden.

-IN the Friends’ Newsletter Vol. 3 No. 2, April 1955 , Editor Martha Crone wrote about Spring bird migration, how the date of Easter is determined, Kumquat, Regal Lily, the various pests of the Garden and of the 11 Trillium species present at that time, several of which are now gone (in 2016).
+In the Spring Newsletter Vol. 3 No. 2, April 1955, Martha Crone wrote about Spring bird migration, how the date of Easter is determined, Kumquat, Regal Lily, the various pests of the Garden and of the 11 Trillium species present at that time, several of which are no longer extant.

 On the topic of conservation she wrote: